jawahar-shazab/docs/docs/api.md

 GET /v1/roles/current-role
 ```

-Retrieves the current role of the authenticated user.
+This API retrieves the current role of the authenticated user.
+It provides information about the user's active role and associated permissions in the system.

 #### 6.Assign Super Admin Role